solus-project/usysconf/man/usysconf.1.md

     When called without any arguments, all system triggers will be executed.
     Alternatively, you may provide a list of triggers to run directly.

+    The special value "list" will cause all known triggers to be listed instead of executing them.

 `help`

     Print the supported command set for the `usysconf(1)` binary.